lux4rd0/kasa-collector/README.md

 ## Environmental Flags:

-Kasa Collector may be configured with additional environment flags to control it's behaviors.
+Kasa Collector may be configured with additional environment flags to control its behaviors.
 They are described below:

 `KASA_COLLECTOR_COLLECT_INTERVAL` - OPTIONAL

 How frequently the Collector polls your devices to collect measurements in seconds.
-Defaults to 1 (second) if it's not set.
+Defaults to 1 (second) if left empty.

 - integer (in seconds)